two-hundred/celerity-docs/docs/applications/resources/celerity-handler.md

 ### `celerity/queue` 🔗 `celerity/handler`

+<p style={{fontSize: '1.2em'}}><strong>celerity.handler.queue</strong></p>

+Marks the handler to be used with a queue for handling messages from the queue.
+This is only required when there is ambiguity where a handler is linked from multiple resources in a blueprint (e.g. a schedule, API and queue).
+If the handler is only linked to a queue, this annotation is not required and the default behaviour is to use the handler with the queue.

+**type**

+boolean

+___

+<p style={{fontSize: '1.2em'}}><strong>celerity.handler.queue.batchSize</strong></p>

+The size of the batch of messages to retrieve from the queue.
+This value is used to configure the maximum number of messages to retrieve in a single poll operation.
+Depending on the target environment, this value will be limited to different maximum values and may be ignored.

+**type**

+integer

+___

+<p style={{fontSize: '1.2em'}}><strong>celerity.handler.queue.visibilityTimeout</strong></p>

+The time in seconds that a message is hidden from other consumers after being retrieved from the queue.
+Depending on the target environment, the value may be ignored.

+**type**

+integer

+**default value**

+An appropriate default value for the target environment is used.

+___

+<p style={{fontSize: '1.2em'}}><strong>celerity.handler.queue.waitTimeSeconds</strong></p>

+The time in seconds to wait for messages to become available in the queue before polling again.
+Depending on the target environment, this value may be ignored.

+**type**

+integer

+**default value**

+An appropriate default value for the target environment is used.

+___

+<p style={{fontSize: '1.2em'}}><strong>celerity.handler.queue.partialFailures</strong></p>

+Whether partial failure reporting is supported.
+When enabled, the handler integration will report partial failures to the source queue, meaning that only failed messages will be retried.

+This is only supported in some target environments.

+**type**

+boolean

+**default value**

+`false`

 ### `celerity/schedule` 🔗 `celerity/handler`

 <p style={{fontSize: '1.2em'}}><strong>celerity.handler.schedule</strong></p>

 Marks the handler to be used with a schedule for handling scheduled events.
-This is only required when there is ambiguity where a handler is linked to any combination of consumers, apis or schedules.
-If the handler is only linked to a schedule, this annotation is not required and the default behaviour is to use the handler with the consumer.
+This is only required when there is ambiguity where a handler is linked from multiple resources in a blueprint (e.g. a consumer, API and schedule).
+If the handler is only linked to a schedule, this annotation is not required and the default behaviour is to use the handler with the schedule.

 You should avoid using the same `linkSelector` for multiple schedules to avoid associating the wrong handler with a schedule, instead, it is best to be specific in selecting the handler to associate with a schedule.